iExecBlockchainComputing/documentation-tools/overview/helloWorld/2-protectData.md

 (App.tsx - line 59), simply call the protectData method from the **DataProtector SDK** with two arguments.

-- The data to protect
+- The data object to protect (can contain text, files, JSON data etc.)
 - The name of the protected data

 ```typescript